BernhardPosselt/pf2e-kingmaker-tools/README.md

 ### Help out as a Translator

-If you want to help translating this module as a Translator, create an account on [Transifex](https://app.transifex.com) and open an issue on GitHub with your username and language, so I can add you to the project.
+If you want to help translating this module as a Translator open an issue on GitHub with your email and language or contact me on Discord, so I can send you an invite to the project on Transifex.

+Don't edit the files in **lang/** directly.
+Every file except for **en.json** will be overridden by changes from Transifex.
+Instead, edit the translations in Transifex, then pull and build the project to get a preview:

+    ./gradlew txPull
+    ./gradlew assemble

+Note that if you want to preview changes locally, you need to follow the **Setup** mentioned above.

+When you pull new code and there is a conflict in a file **other than en.json**, always opt to throw away your local changes.

 ### Help out as a Developer